dart-lang/site-www/src/tools/pub/publishing.md

 * You want beta testers for the next release candidate of the package.
 * The package depends on an unstable version of the Dart or Flutter SDK.

-As described in [semantic versioning][semver], to make a prerelease of a version, you append a suffix to the version.
+As described in [semantic versioning,][semver] to make a prerelease of a version you append a suffix to the version.
 For example, to make a prerelease of version `2.0.0` you might use the version `2.0.0-dev.1`.
 Later, when you release version `2.0.0`, it will take precedence over all `2.0.0-XXX` prereleases.